 After I broke down in the desert of Arizona, then sold my car and thousands of dollars worth of tools and equipment for a mere $200 to a tow truck driver, I called my girlfriend.
 As soon as she answered, she was on high alert.
 The last time she heard from me, I was in a complete panic, and was so scared and stressed, that I could barely talk.
 So before I said anything, she was trying to give me more options.
 Her goal was to still find a way to get me home, but she was also acting as a therapist, and empathizing with me to the point of being just as scared for me as I was.

 However, during this call, I was calm.
 I was at peace.
-And while she was talking fast, telling me everything she could possible do to get me home, believing I was in a highly stressed and panicked state, I spoke.
+And while she was talking fast, telling me everything she could possibly do to get me home, believing I was in a highly stressed and panicked state, I spoke.
 I said, “It’s okay now.
 I’ve got everything under control.”

 She was like, “What?
 What do you mean?
 What happened?”
 She had no clue how I could go from panic to peace in a matter of minutes.
-I spoke up again, and calmly said, “Everything’s fine.
+I spoke up again and calmly said, “Everything’s fine.
 I sold my car and everything in it for $200, which will pay for my bus ride home.
 The tow truck driver is going to give me a ride to the bus station, and I’m taking one suitcase full of clothes.
 I’m leaving all that other stuff behind.”

 She said, “I don’t understand?
 Why are you so calm?” to which I responded, “I let it go.
 And as soon as I did, the panic went away.
 Don’t worry about anything now.
 I’m coming home.”

-And the tow truck driver drove me to the bus station where I bought a bus ticket, and within a couple hours, I was on a ride that would last 22 hours, but eventually drop me off at my final destination.
+And the tow truck driver drove me to the bus station where I bought a bus ticket, and within a couple of hours, I was on a ride that would last 22 hours, but eventually drop me off at my final destination.